RasaHQ/rasa/docs/pipeline.rst

 ner_duckling_http
 ~~~~~~~~~~~~~~~~~
-:Short: Adds duckling support to the pipeline to unify
+:Short: Duckling lets you extract common entities like dates,
-        entity types (e.g. to retrieve common date / number formats)
+        amounts of money, distances, and others in a number of languages.
 :Outputs: appends ``entities``
 :Output-Example: